 The story of a river unleashed

 How did environmental nonprofits and a Native American tribe achieve success in their 16-year, $60 million effort to remove dams and restore fish passage on Maine’s Penobscot River?
-We tell the inside story in a book that was reviewed in the Wall Street Journal.
+We tell the inside story in a book that received a favorable review in the Wall Street Journal and was named co-winner of the John N. Cole Award.

 User-friendly access to California ocean species and fisheries information